joshuaogunbare/librarysystem/README.md

 # librarysystem
-This project is a dynamic book reservation system that enables users to search, reserve, and manage books.
-It features user authentication and a search functionality built with PHP and MySQL.
+This project is a dynamic book reservation system that enables users to search, reserve, and manage books while supporting secure user authentication, session handling and a search functionality built with PHP and MySQL.
 CRUD operations are implemented to handle books, user profiles, and reservations.
-The front-end is designed to be responsive using HTML and CSS.
-The database is managed with phpMyAdmin, ensuring data integrity and maintaining the relationships between users, books, and reservations.
+The application is developed using PHP (server-side scripting), MySQL, and phpMyAdmin for database management.
+Session management is implemented to maintain user state securely across pages.
+Users can register, log in, and manage their book reservations.